-Sanader, 59, who served as prime minister from 2004 to 2009, is the highest ranking former government official to be tried for corruption in Croatia, which has pledged to root out corruption ahead of its joining of the EU in July 2013.
+The 59-year-old, who served as prime minister from 2004 to 2009, is the highest ranking former official tried for graft in Croatia which has pledged to root out corruption as it becomes a European Union member in 2013.

-Judges found Sanader guilty of accepting a (EURO)10 million ($13 million) bribe from Hungarian oil company MOL in return for securing it controlling rights in Croatia's state oil company INA.
-He was also found guilty of receiving (EURO)545,000 ($695,000) in kickbacks for a lucrative credit deal with Hypo Alpe Adria Group that gave the Austrian bank a leading position on the Croatian market.
+Judges found him guilty of accepting a (EURO)10 million ($13 million) bribe from Hungarian oil company MOL in return for securing it controlling rights in Croatia’s state oil company INA; and receiving (EURO)545,000 ($695,000) in kickbacks for a credit deal with Hypo Alpe Adria Group that gave the Austrian bank a leading position in Croatia.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)